-The Series MQ consists of two (2) vertical upright columns.
+The M series consists of two (2) vertical upright columns.
 These are anchored to the floor at the lower floor level, positioned by the drivebase at the top, and braced to the building structure at the upper and intermediate levels.